jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

 There are a few distinct features of the scraper that were created to accomodate inconsistencies between each team page.

+Problem 1.
+The aformentioned hidden text that describes what the injury is for each player can't be scraped with html table.
+Solution: I use the "data tip" path to grab any injury info.
+The specific code is <strong>try(xml_attrs(team_url[[1]])[["data-tip"]])</strong>.
+Note the try portion of the code, not every player has an injury note so this prevents the function from stopping if there is no data tip.

+Problem 2.
+Different number of games played for each team (ranges from 17 to 20).
+Solution: I instruct the function to run through a sequence of 1 through 20.
+If a week beyond 16 is not detected, then the function will not malfunction as I inserted the try code again.

+The function code can be found below, it is a bit lengthy but that is in part because of having to clean the messy output of bypassing html table.

 ```{r}
 testing <- function(urls){